School / Justice Partnership

 In the partnership’s first year, 207 Bibb County students who otherwise would have been arrested for low-level misdemeanors (such as affray, criminal trespass, and possession of tobacco) were instead either issued a written warning or referred to counseling, community programs or other treatment.
 Only 10 committed a second Focused Act before the end of the school year.

 Partners in Peach County signed the PEACH Pride Partnership agreement, also a School-Justice Partnership, on July 16, 2019.
-It is in effect for the 2019-2020 school year.

 We hope to also extend the initiative to Crawford County.